Personal profile

 In 2022, Winckler published a new essay on the cultural significance of Marilyn Stafford's Cité Lesage-Bullourde photographs, commissioned by Dr. Kylie Thomas for a special issue on Photography and Resistance in the peer-reviewed journal MAI: Feminism & Visual Culture.

 Julia Winckler is an active PhD supervisor and APR reader.
-She is also an external examiner and has examined MA dissertations at Canterbury Christ Church University and a practice-based PhD at Birkbeck.
+She has acted as Phd examiner for six Phd projects to date.
+This includes examining a Phd project at Canterbury Christ Church University and at Birkbeck, University of London.

-Winckler also teaches on MA Photography.
-Across the years, she has developed many new modules; for example, she was module leader on BA Photography for several practice-based modules, including Experimental Archaeology, a module on reactivating photographic archives.
+Julia Winckler also teaches on MA Photography and MA Fine Art.
+Across the years, she has developed many new modules and curriculum; for example, she was module leader on BA Photography for several practice-based modules, including Experimental Archaeology, a module on reactivating photographic archives.
 For many years, she also taught into a journalism module, highlighting the importance of socially engaged photography and active citizenship and developed and then convened the mandatory professional practice module on BA Photography for more than a decade.

 Despite having worked at UoB since 2004, Winckler continues to discover new and rewarding ways of teaching and facilitation and has frequently been nominated for teaching awards (in the inspirational teaching award category and for the Excellence in Facilitating and Empowering Learning award).